 This is a time when children develop complex social, academic and physical abilities.
 For example, they learn to fit in with their peers and a classroom routine, and literacy and numeracy skills mature.

-The purpose of AQUA at 6 is to gather detailed information on 6-7 year old children about how they are coping with these new demands on their development.
-We will again be looking at whether occasional, low or moderate alcohol consumption in pregnancy is associated with any problems in the health and development of young children.
-For this, the children will de doing assessments with a psychologist, who looks at the child's thinking, reactions, learning, early academic achievement, communication and body movement.
+The purpose of AQUA at 6 was to gather detailed information on 6-8 year old children about how they are coping with these new demands on their development.
+We again looked at whether occasional, low or moderate alcohol consumption in pregnancy is associated with any problems in the health and development of young children.
+For this, the children did an assessment with a psychologist, who looked at the child's thinking, reactions, learning, early academic achievement, communication and body movement.